-This is the NRA Probationary Training Course, customised for the West of Edinburgh and Lothian and Borders Shooting Clubs.
+This is the NRA Probationary Training Course, customised for the West of Edinburgh Shooting Club (WESC) and Lothian and Borders Rifle Club (L&BRC).

 The first time you access the course you will be prompted for the enrollment key (see bottom of this page) - if you don't have a key, email firstname.lastname@example.org with your name and club to request one.

-This on-line course is provided so that members and potential members can prepare for the practical and written assessments that are required for their annual certificate of competence.
+This on-line course is provided so that members and probationary members can prepare for the practical and written assessments that are required for their annual certificate of competence.

 Background to the NRA SAFE SHOOTING SYSTEM